Introduction

 MixedOperator

-Hamiltonians are hermitian equivalents to Operators, and HamiltonionSystems are the hermitian equivalents to Systems.
-The operator products for Hamiltonian and Hamiltonian systems are hermitian, meaning that the term is stored, as well as its hermitian conjugate.
+Hamiltonians are hermitian equivalents to Operators.
+The operator products for Hamiltonian are hermitian, meaning that the term is stored, as well as its hermitian conjugate.
 Also, in order for the Hamiltonian to be hermitian, any operator product on the diagonal of the matrix of interactions must be real.

 FermionHamiltonian